Santa Fe BAG is currently hosting three different challenges. Please click on the links below to go to each one:

 To participate, you must be a BAG or Libros member in good standing (i.e., your membership dues are current).

-This swap renews each month.
+This is a monthly swap.
 ATCs, or Artist Trading Cards, are little pieces of art that people send to one another.
-It’s fun to see all the different techniques people use in a small (2.5″ x 3.5″, horizontal or vertical) space.
+It’s fun to see all the different techniques people use to create in a small space (2.5″ x 3.5″, horizontal or vertical).

-ATCs can be any medium or technique.
-Any embellishments should still allow the ATC to be stored in a baseball card page slot–so fairly flat.
-Your design can extend off the design area as long as it can be folded in for storage and transport.
+ATCs can be created using any medium or technique.
+Any embellishments used on an ATC should allow the ATC to be stored in a baseball card album page slot–so fairly flat.
+Your design can extend off the design area as long as it can be folded into the ATC for storage and transport.

-Ruthanna Abigail is the ATC Trade Coordinator .
-Please email her at raabigail_sfbag@yahoo.com with the following information:
+Patsy Surette is the ATC Trade Coordinator.
+Please email her at surette@earthlink.net with the following information:

-If you do NOT receive an email confirmation from Ruthanna within one week after you’ve emailed her:
+If you do NOT receive an email confirmation from Patsy within a week of emailing her:

-- Unless you say otherwise, Ruthanna will assume you want to continue swapping and will include you in the trading groups.
+- Unless you say otherwise, Patsy will assume you want to continue swapping each month and will include you in the trading groups.

 - Make one card for each person in your group.
-It’s fun to make one for yourself at the same time.
+Make one for yourself at the same time.

-- Your ATC must finish at no larger than 2.5″ x 3.5″.
-If you have things that extend beyond that border, they must be foldable into the ATC.
-All storage containers and page sleeves are designed for that size.
-If your card has a non-rectangular shape, at least one edge must be 2.5″ or 3.5″.
+- Your ATC must not be larger or smaller than 2.5″ x 3.5″.
+If you have things that extend beyond the edge, they must be foldable into the ATC.

 - Embellishments are great but shouldn’t extend more than 3/8″ off the card.
 Using pop-up squares to create depth is fine.